minfangbiu/kb727/README.md

-### KB727.com provides copywriting services for agencies, businesses, and e-commerce.
-It's an one-page-website using bootstrap 3.
+### KB727.com is an one-page-website with English Chinese version using bootstrap 3.